patrickthesailorman/msl-pages/README.md

 and will also create Styleguide of the project.
 Mount them on any server and you are ready to go, or alternatively use `npm run dev`.

+In order to run micro-service dependencies run the npm task `npm run build-server`.
+Optionally run `npm run build-and-serve` for building dependencies and running an instance of Jetty for each micro-service

 ### Dev Server

 Start dev server by calling `npm run dev`, this will automatically mount a server on `3000` localhost port.
 If any change is made during dev server run, source files will be automatically rebuilt.

+Add `msl.kenzanlabs.com` to your `/etc/hosts` file to map the localhost ip.
+This will include your localhost as a allowed origin.

+*See API & Server section to see about running the API server.*

 ### Prod Server